 Come join us!
 We need your help in guarding the constitutional protection of religious liberty for all people.

-Four ways to raise your voice
+Four ways to make an impact

-Join us in rejecting the damaging political ideology of “Christian nationalism,” which implies that to be a good American, you must be a good Christian.
-Conflating religious authority with political authority approaches idolatry, distorts our faith and can justify oppression of minority groups.
+Join us in rejecting the damaging political ideology of Christian nationalism, which conflates religious and political authority.
+It implies that to be a “true” American, you must be a Christian and espouse certain types of political beliefs.
+Conflating religious authority with political authority approaches idolatry, distorts the faith and can justify oppression of minority groups.

 Join us on social media

 Make a difference online!
 Your voice matters to your community and your member of Congress.
 Use your favorite social media platform to talk about why religious liberty matters.
 Share your personal story, post photos of interfaith moments, write about the importance of religious diversity at school or get a conversation going about church-state issues in the news.
 And, when you’re taking a stand, don’t forget to tag your elected officials.

 Keep us in the loop by using our handle @BJContheHill #FaithFreedomForAll.
 Questions?
 Contact Jennifer Hawks, BJC’s associate general counsel.

 Use these tools to take action and lead the conversation